code-423n4/2023-02-ethos-findings/data/parsely-Q.md

-# [N-01] Consider in certain instances only importing only what is needed above global imports.
+# [N-01] Consider in certain instances only importing only what is needed rather than using global imports.
 ### Context
 All contracts
 ### Description